florianmaxim/Meta/README.md

 # 🎊 Features

-* 🏖 Learn how to use code virtual (reality) space in minutes
+* 🏖 Learn how to use code virtual (reality) space in minutes.
-* 💐 Code Virtual Reality like its the year you live in
+* 💐 Code Virtual Reality like its the year you live in.
-* 🤹🏻 Write in the language you know with the tools you love
+* 🤹🏻 Write in the language you know with the tools you love.
 * 🚀 One code for any device (HTC Vive, Oculus Rift, Desktop, Smartphone, etc.).
-* 🏰 Grab a cube now, move a castle soon<
+* 🏰 Grab a cube now, move a castle soon!

 #  👩‍🚀 Usage